PietJankbal/Chocolatey-for-wine/README.md

 - Update: Now chocolateys builtin powershell-host is disabled in the installscript, so we don't have to install powershell2.0, and added an experimental dotnet48 installation that is much quicker than the plain old recipe.
-        This way install time went down from 5 minutes to about 2 minutes.
+        This way install time went down from 5 minutes to less then one minute.
 The old installer can still be found in the folder 'deprecated'

+- Update 2: As I was bored during lock-down I wrote a custom winetricks(.ps1) with some verbs I find handy.
+If you don't call it, it won't get downloaded so no overhead there.
+It eats gigs of diskspace, and takes lots of time during 1st time usage.
+But after things are cached it goes quickly + hopefully some better support for 64-bit verbs + possibility to extract msu files + a rudimentary Powershell 4.0.

 Optional:
 - Check if things went well: "choco install chromium -y" and  "start chrome.exe --no-sandbox"